Wash your Clothes and Support The Source through March 2021

 The hours vary at each Sunshine Laundry Center, but all are open seven days a week and WiFi is available at many of the laundromats.
 The Vero Beach locations are 2020 6th Avenue and 1405 16th Street.
 For a list of locations and hours, visit www.sunshinelaundries.com.

-The Source offers life-changing possibilities to residents in crisis; offer emergency hunger relief, clothing, counseling, support groups, hygiene items, showers, mail and telephone services, benefit referrals, cold weather refuge, and much more.
+The Source, a Christian Ministry Outreach Center, offers life-changing possibilities to residents in crisis; offer emergency hunger relief, clothing, counseling, support groups, hygiene items, showers, mail and telephone services, benefit referrals, cold weather refuge, and much more.
 As first responders, The Source helps provide critical care for physical, spiritual, civic, and social needs.
 For more information on The Source contact Executive Director Anthony Zorbaugh, 772-564-0202, Ext.
 204

 Representatives of The Source visited the 6th Avenue Sunshine Laundry Center in Vero Beach right after the New Year.
 (From L to R): Maureen Archer (Assistant Executive Director), Anthony Zorbaugh (Executive Director) and Karlos Ayala (Lead Chef/Kitchen Manager)

 When we think of the homeless population, our first thoughts may turn to a lack of food, shelter, sleep, clothing and family.
 As it turns out, all these components coupled together, severely impact the quality of a person’s physical and of course, mental health.